soggybag/front-end-React/README.md

 ## Goals

-**This class will take the form of lessons that students can follow at their own pace.** Rather than weekly course material.
-All of the material will be present at the beginning of the course.
+This class will take the form of lessons that students can **follow at their own pace.** Rather than weekly course material all of the material will be presented at the beginning of the course.
 Students will be encouraged to work through the material in sections.
 Each section will be followed up by a series of challenges.
 Students can self assess their own knowledge of the material by solving the challenges.

-_Ideally students will solve all of the challenges before moving on to a new section!_
+Ideally students will solve all of the challenges before moving on to a new section!

+## Competencies

 - Create single page applications with React.
-- Build reusable components.
+- Build reusable components with React.
-- Use open source components.
 - Use React Router to create multipage sites.
 - Use React Redux to manage application state.
+- Use open source components.
+- Manage packages with NPM, Node, and Webpack.

 ## Lesson Outline

-These are lesson and course material students should follow.

 1. Check your JavaScript Skills
     - Short review of JavaScript with a focus on JS skills that apply to React.